tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 *Tool - What tool would you use?

 ---
-Challenge 2: Request a "big" cover for the book "The Gruffalo" from https://openlibrary.org
+**Challenge 2**: Request a "big" cover for the book "The Gruffalo" from https://openlibrary.org

 Browse to https://openlibrary.org/dev/docs/api/books